-When considering a planned gift, you should first contact your attorney and/or financial advisor.
+When considering a legacy gift, you should first contact your attorney and/or financial advisor.
 Guidance is also available from the Stewardship and Development office at St. James’s, but St. James’s is not engaged in providing legal or tax advice.
 Some options available for planned giving include:

 - Charitable Gift Annuity guarantees a fixed annual payment to the donor or designee for life in exchange for the donor’s transfer of a certain amount of cash or securities to the church.
 The asset is an immediate tax deduction and a part of the income may be tax free.

 - Charitable Remainder Trust allows the donor to transfer appreciated assets to the trust and receive a charitable income or estate tax deduction.
 The income is paid to an individual beneficiary for a term of years or until death at which time the assets are passed to St. James’s Endowment Fund free of estate taxes.

 - Charitable Lead Trust allows the donor to provide for the St. James’s Endowment Fund, Inc. for a predetermined number of years.
 At the end of the period, the assets will pass to the donor’s designee at a reduced gift tax rate.